 Grab a fork and try a bite of one of Our Favorite Apple Pie Recipes

-And, if you’ve never tried Apple Butter, our slow cooker recipe is as good as any you’ll ever find!
+And, if you've never tried Apple Butter, our slow cooker apple butter recipe is as good as any you'll ever find!

 From the same side of New York state, Beef on Weck was created around 1837.
 Made with prime rib, tenderloin or eye of round, it is served on a kummelweck roll (German caraway-seed roll with a showing of the seed and large grains of salt on it’s outer limits).
 The properly served weck’s meat is thinly sliced at a rare to medium rare temperature .
 A generous amount of beef is then fully baptized in a very warm pool of au jus and placed on the roll.
 The top half cut side is slathered with creamy, potent horseradish sauce then set atop the beef and served with more au jus for dipping and a dill pickle.
 Lovely.

 Who knew that potato chips were first made in New York state?
-As legend has it, in 1953 a cook at Moon’s Lake House in Saratoga , New York, by the name of George Crum made the first potato chip by accident.
+As legend has it, in 1953 a cook at Moon’s Lake House in Saratoga, New York, by the name of George Crum made the first potato chip by accident.
 Moon’s was well known for their fried potatoes.
-A customer complained that his side of spuds were cut too thick.
+A customer complained that his side of spuds was cut too thick.
 Crum remade the dish, cutting the potato thinner.
 Again, the customer complained and sent the potatoes back to the kitchen.